 The ASR degree qualifies the graduate to apply to take the American Registry of Radiologic Technologists' certification examination to become a registered radiologic technologist and also enables the graduate to apply for entry into the diagnostic imaging certificate programs.

 Buildings and Facilities

 Computer Laboratories

 Three computer laboratories provide networked workstations.
-The computer labs are closed when classes are not in session.
 Workstations provide software applications for word processing, spreadsheets and databases, e-mail, Internet access, multimedia presentations and a variety of computer-assisted instruction materials.

 Libraries